The New England Journal of Medicine December 19, 2019

 Endpoint

-Key result: Olaparib maintenance provided a significant progression-free survival benefit over placebo in patients with BRCA-mutated ovarian cancer.
+Key result: Olaparib significantly improved progression-free survival compared to placebo in BRCA-mutated patients.

 2019